 New class date will be announced shortly.
 The past classes are available to stream for $40 each.
 Choose the specific topic, above, or enroll for all 12 of these classes at once for a series rate.
 Enrolled students receive lifetime access to the class recordings.

-View the classes immediately upon enrollment and registration, with the exception of the class happening November 15, 2017 which will be available to view live and as a recording within 48 hours of the live class.
+View the classes immediately upon enrollment and registration, with the exception of any upcoming classes, which will be available to view live and as a recording within 48 hours of the live class.

 If there was a 'Hall of Fame' for music teachers, Keith Underwood would take first prize...Armed with lots of technical solutions - both new and old (some even dating from 1850!)
 Keith guided us through all of it, and Lessonface is the perfect format for delivering it.